No party could get simple majority in GB elections

 GILGIT: The Pakistan Tehreek-e-Insaf (PTI) has emerged as the leading party by securing nine out of 23 Gilgit Baltistan (GB) Legislative Assembly seats, on which election was held on Sunday.

-According to unofficial results, the Pakistan People’s Party (PPP) stood second by winning three seats, while PML-N secured 2 seats.
-Seven seats went to independent candidates who can play a vital role in forming of government in Gilgit-Baltistan.
+According to unofficial results, the Pakistan People’s Party (PPP) stood second by winning three seats, while PML-N secured two seats.
+Seven seats went to independent candidates who can play a vital role in forming of the government in Gilgit-Baltistan.

-PTI’s Col (R) Obaidullah won GBA-6 Hunza with independent Noor Muhammad as runner-up.
-PTI’s Raja Zakria won GBA-7 Skardu-1 with former chief minister Syed Mehdi Shah of the PPP as runner-up.
+PTI’s Col (retd) Obaidullah won GBA-6 Hunza with independent Noor Muhammad as the runner-up.
+PTI’s Raja Zakria won GBA-7 Skardu-1 with former chief minister Syed Mehdi Shah of the PPP as the runner-up.

-PML-N’s Hafiz Hafeez-ur-Rehman the farmer chief minister of GB clinched the third position.
+PML-N’s Hafiz Hafeez-ur-Rehman, the former chief minister of GB, clinched the third position.
 Engineer Muhammad Anwar of PML-N won GBA-16 Diamer-2.
 Nazir Ahmed of PTI has won GBA-20 Ghizer-2.
 PML-N candidate Ghulam Muhammad won GBA-21 Ghizer-3 with PPP's Muhammad Ayub as runner-up.

 PTI’s Shamsul Haq Lone won GBA-14 Astor-2.
 PTI candidate Haji Fida Mohammad Nashad has lost GBA-9 Skardu-3 to independent candidate Wazir Mohammad Saleem.
 Independent candidate AIG (R) Dilpazeer Ahmad won GBA-15 Diamer-1 with independent candidate Haji Shah Baig as runner-up.